 The Stanislavski acting method is known for using the actor’s feelings and experiences to put into the character, to really portray the character’s feelings to the truest level.

 Read this book: An Actor Prepares by Constantin Stanislavski

 The realism technique is an interesting one, submerging yourself within acting techniques.
 It’s all about building deeper connections with your character and building a much deeper truth.
 This means you as an actor will transfer your open thoughts, feelings, and experiences into the characters building a realistic view and performance of the character.

 Read this book: Respect for Acting

 3. Meisner Technique

-The Meisner technique is based around the truth of acting.
-Meisner created this around the actor living truthfully when portraying an actor bother internal and external actions, to give a lifelike, believable character that the audience would love to see more of.
+The Meisner technique is based on the truth of acting.
+Meisner created this around the actor living truthfully when portraying an actor’s internal and external actions, to give a lifelike, believable character that the audience would love to see more of.

 The most memorable exercise from Meisner is the repetition exercise.
 Where two people face each other and repeat a sentence.
 The sentence changes in tone and it allows the actors to respond in a unique, and natural way as there are no line readings or forgetting lines – it’s a simple sentence repeated back and forth.

 Lee Strasberg’s method is all-around actors intensifying their connection to their character within their day to day lives, slowly adding little parts as they go on, submerging their character.
 By doing this the actor will have a greater understanding of their character, how they think, what they like, what they don’t like, and how they interact.